 When a family states that they cannot return to their country of origin because they will be at risk of persecution, torture, or inhuman or degrading treatment, then return could engage Article 3 of the ECHR.
 The family must be referred for legal advice to establish whether they can make an application to the Home Office to assert this claim.
 This is usually done by claiming asylum, or making a fresh claim for asylum, when a person has previously been refused asylum.

-If the family does not make a protection application, then there are several factors a local authority will need to consider within the human rights assessment:
+There are several factors a local authority will need to consider within the human rights assessment:

-- The family’s immigration history, i.e. on what basis did they come to the UK, and what applications have been made since arrival.
+- The family’s immigration history, i.e. on what basis did they come to the UK, and what applications have been made since arrival

-- Whether the parent is from a country on the designated list of states; if they were to make an asylum or human rights protection claim this would normally be certified as clearly unfounded and therefore not awarded an in-country right of appeal.
+- Whether the parent is from a country on the designated list of states; if they were to make an asylum or human rights protection claim this would normally be certified as clearly unfounded and therefore not awarded an in-country right of appeal

 4.3.3 Medical cases